RobbeDGreef/retro_console_preservation/README.md

 ## Gameboy assembler

-According to [this](https://www.chibiakumas.com/z80/Gameboy.php) document the [VASM assembler](http://sun.hasenbraten.de/vasm/) can compile gameboy assembly written in Z80 syntax (dispite the gameboy not having a z80 cpu).
+According to [this](https://www.chibiakumas.com/z80/Gameboy.php) document the [VASM assembler](http://sun.hasenbraten.de/vasm/) can compile gameboy assembly written in Z80 syntax (despite the gameboy not having a z80 cpu).

 However [rgbds](https://rgbds.gbdev.io/) is also a possibility and seems to be more widely used.